Tejo Power Station: Introduction

 The original Tejo Power Station, whose buildings no longer exist, was built in 1909 and operated until 1921.
 In 1914, construction began on the low pressure boiler buildings and the machinery room, which were later expanded several times.
 Finally, in 1941 construction on the high pressure boiler building took place, the power station's largest structure, which was expanded in 1951 with the addition of another boiler.

 Despite operating for the last time in 1972, it was only officially shut down in 1975, thus proving its great importance to the city of Lisbon as industrial archaeological heritage.
 For this reason, in 1986 it was classified as an Asset of Public Interest.
 Since 1990, the Tejo Power Station is open as the Electricity Museum.

-The reconstruction of Lisbon's Central Tejo, a former coal-fired power plant redeveloped as the Museum of Art, Architecture, and Technology (MAAT), captures the complexities of repurposing industrial heritage for contemporary cultural uses.

-Central Tejo's adaptive reuse— marked by structural reinvention, museological reinterpretation, and superposition of old and new—is a microcosm for wider controversies in heritage conservation.
-While the interventions succeed as functional revitalization and access measures, they generate concerns around authenticity, dilution of narrative, and industrial grit vs. spectacle tensions.
-Through analyzing these dynamics, this analysis seeks to determine if the restoration does justice to the building's legacy as a monument to engineering and labor or unknowingly reduces it to a sterilized space for modern cultural consumption.